sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 Authentication Manager receives the client authorization parameters from the authentication method after successful authentication of a client.
 The following parameters are acted upon:

 - *VLAN Id*: This is the VLAN ID sent by a RADIUS server.
 Authentication Manager configures the port membership accordingly so that the client traffic is associated with the VLAN.
-Refer [3] for further details.
 - *Session Timeout*: This is the timeout attribute of the authenticated client session.
 - *Session Termination Action*: Upon session timeout, the Session Termination Action determines the action on the client session.
 The following actions are defined:
    - *Default*: The client session is torn down and authentication needs to be restarted for the client.